seontechnologies/seon-idv-sdk-android-public/README.md

     baseUrl = "https://example.url/", // use the baseUrl you received from SEON customerData = IDVCustomerData(licenseKey = "0a1b3c4d5e"), // use the licenseKey you received from SEON,
     templateId = null, // Optional.
 Use the templateId if you have defined a template in the admin panel languageCode = "en" // use the language iso code you prefer to use in the SDK.
-If not provided, we fall back on the default Locale language of the app, and finally on our default langugae, which is English (for the available languages please contact SEON)
+If not provided, we fall back on the default Locale language of the app, and finally on our default language, which is English (for the available languages please contact SEON)
 )
 ```